 Be wary of any calls or emails you receive and don’t automatically click on links in an unexpected email or text.
 We strongly recommend that you follow the six steps outlined by Action Fraud which we shared in our statement and in our email to our contacts.
 Please read the six steps in our statement here.

-External experts are forensically investigating the incident as a matter of urgency and we are implementing measures to enhance our security and further protect your data, verifying every aspect of our work to make sure that there is no further risk as we re-establish operations in the safest possible way.
+External experts have forensically investigating the incident as a matter of urgency and we are implementing measures to enhance our security and further protect your data, verifying every aspect of our work to make sure that there is no further risk as we re-establish operations in the safest possible way.

 The Evangelical Alliance were the victims of a significant cyber-attack over the Easter weekend, and our databases have been compromised.
-We have launched a forensic investigation led by external experts to identify exactly the extent of the breach and whether our contacts' information is involved.
+We launched a forensic investigation led by external experts to identify exactly the extent of the breach and whether our contacts' information is involved.

 As outlined in our privacy policy, the length of time we keep the information you have given us depends on the context in which you provided it.
 We will only keep information that is necessary for us to provide membership mailings, other resources and for statistical purposes.
 We will keep records of any financial transactions you enter into with us for a minimum of six years.
 This will enable us to meet with accounting requirements and respond to any questions from you that arise during that period.
 Gift Aid declarations and transactions must be kept for a minimum of 12 years after the Gift Aid is no longer valid.